 Ultimately, is a paraffin wax candle a clean candle?

-If, however, you light a candle almost daily (me!), it’s definitely worthwhile to look at a safer alternative.
+If, however, you light a candle almost daily (me!), it’s worthwhile to look at a safer alternative.

 Gel candles